About Burton D. Morgan Foundation

 We believe in and practice:

-• Pursuing Excellence and Producing Meaningful Impact: Setting goals that make a substantial difference and doing whatever it takes to achieve them
+- Pursuing Excellence and Producing Meaningful Impact: Setting goals that make a substantial difference and doing what it takes to achieve them